 - Kell Tainer in the X-Wing Series is mentioned to have very pale blue eyes, very slightly too dark and narrow to make him look like a madman.
 If this actually meant anything, the author was fairly subtle about it, but it does seem odd.
 Hardly anyone in the series has eye colors mentioned.

-- While in Game of Thrones Ramsay Snow / Bolton has been subject to Adaptational Attractiveness, the actor playing him has the requisite eerily pale blue eyes.
+- While Ramsay Snow / Bolton has been subject to Adaptational Attractiveness, the actor playing him has the requisite eerily pale blue eyes.

 - The White Walkers have terrifying eyes of an unnatural electric blue.

 - As do dead bodies touched by a White Walker (wights), regardless of their original eye colour.
 This is the easiest way to tell if someone is back from the dead.